Klaraaorban/Car-Shop/README.md

 ## CarShop

+This repo is cloned from my team project which i have done with a group of my friends!

 - Peter, Raul, Andrei M., Stefan - Bestellung
 - ⁠Klara, Bence, Mark - Kunden
 - ⁠Miruna, Alexandra, Tea - Auto